 We generally expect to meet future cash needs for general and administrative expenses, debt service and distributions from NOI.
 We define NOI, a non-GAAP measure, as total revenues less the property operating expenses and property management fees from managed properties.
 We use NOI as a key performance metric for internal monitoring and planning purposes, including the preparation of annual operating budgets and monthly operating reviews, as well as to facilitate analysis of future investment and business decisions.
 It does not represent cash flows from operating activities in accordance with GAAP and should not be considered to be an alternative to net income or loss (determined in accordance with GAAP) as an indication of our operating performance or to be an alternative to cash flows from operating activities (determined in accordance with GAAP) as a measure of our liquidity.
 We believe the presentation of this non-GAAP measure is important to the understanding of our operating results for the periods presented because it is an indicator of the return on property investment and provides a method of comparing property performance over time.
 In addition, we have aggregated NOI on a "same-store" basis only for comparable properties that we have owned during the entirety of all periods presented.
-Non-same-store NOI represents aggregated NOI from acquisitions made or developments completed after January 1, 2017 as we did not own those properties during the entirety of all periods presented.
-The chart below illustrates our net loss, and NOI for the years ended December 31, 2018 and 2017 (in thousands) and the amount invested in properties as of December 31, 2018 and 2017 (in millions), excluding the 63 properties classified as discontinued operations:
+Non-same-store NOI represents NOI from a property that was sold in May 2018 and a property that was sold in December 2019, as we did not own those properties during the entirety of all periods presented.
+The chart below presents a reconciliation of our net income (loss) to NOI for the years ended December 31, 2019 and 2018 (in thousands) and the amount invested in properties as of December 31, 2019 and 2018 (in millions), excluding properties classified as discontinued operations: